qlik-oss/dist-flow/charts/boxplot/README.md

 ## Installing

-If you use npm: `npm install @nebula.js/sn-boxplot`.
+If you use pnpm: `pnpm install @nebula.js/sn-boxplot`.
 You can also load through the script tag directly from [https://unpkg.com](https://unpkg.com/@nebula.js/sn-boxplot).

 ## Usage